MikeCook9994/5th-Edition-Hombrew/Subclasses/Druid/Circle Of Nightmares.md

 # Circle of Nightmares

 Druids of most other circles find purpose in shepparding and sheltering living beasts and creatures alike.
 They guide them to where they seek and provide them healing in times of need.
 These other druid circles also recognize the importance in preserving the natural balance.
-What must live must eventually die so life can be born anew.
-However, there are those that seek to pervert this cycle by seeking to preserve life when it is time for it to pass.
-Druids of the Circle of Nightmares carry the heavy burden of balancing the scales once against this perversion.
+What must live must eventually die, so life can be born anew.
+However, there are those that pervert this cycle by seeking to preserve life when it is time for it to pass or by taking life before it is it's time to end.
+Druids of the Circle of Nightmares carry the heavy burden of balancing the scales against these perversions.
 You are the darkness, for without it, there would be nothing for the light to illuminate.

 ## Cirlce Spells
 *2nd-level Circh of Nightmares Feature*